Everyone expects Ryan Smedley to be shy.

 Ryan shares moments from his solo journey to New York City and the magnitude of travelling somewhere new on your own.

-He wrote original songs for The Aspie Hour based on the trip, which he says was “half a really amazing idea and half a really terrible idea”.
+The Aspie Hour based on the trip, which he says was “half a really amazing idea and half a really terrible idea”.

 Sophie, meanwhile, frames her life “growing up with Aspergers” in a mini-musical format.